sneako/finch/README.md

 We try to achieve this goal by providing efficient connection pooling strategies and avoiding copying wherever possible.

+### Note: breaking changes have been introduced in 0.12.0 affecting the Telemetry events and their metadata.
+Please see the entry for 0.12.0 in CHANGELOG.md for further details.

 ## Usage

 In order to use Finch, you must start it and provide a `:name`.
 Often in your